6 min read · Cost

 Key takeaways

-- Hillside access adds rigging cost
+- Hillside access and rigging are often a bigger cost lever than square footage

 FAQ